department-of-veterans-affairs/vagov-content/pages/disability/add-remove-dependent.md

 [Find out how to file a claim for disability compensation](/disability/how-to-file-claim/).

-### If you have one or more dependents, but you didn’t claim them when you originally filed for disability compensation
+### If you have one or more dependents, but you didn’t claim them when you originally filed for VA disability compensation

 If you have a combined disability rating of at least 30%, you can file a claim for additional disability compensation now.

-### If something changes in your family status after you received a combined disability rating of at least 30%
+### If something changes in your family status after you received a combined VA disability rating of at least 30%

 You can file a claim for additional disability compensation whenever you add a dependent.